learn-co-students/js-rails-as-api-pokemon-teams-project-online-web-ft-061019/README.md

 ### Suggested HTML

-As CSS is already provided, you can use this example HTML as a guide when building out your frontend JavaScript:
+As CSS is already provided, you can use this sample HTML as a guide when building out your frontend JavaScript:

 ```html